sisgandarli/distributed-file-sharing-client-app/README.md

-# DistributedFileSharingSystem
+# DistributedFileSharingSystemClient
-A client for distributed file sharing system using Apache Zookeeper Java API
+A client for a distributed file sharing system.
+Created using Apache Zookeeper Java API.